-Depending on the number of customer requests and the workload of call center operators, you can create the most suitable work schedule.
+Depending on the number of customer inquiries and the workload of call-center Agents, you can create the most suitable work schedule.

 Workforce management for Contact Center

-WFM is short for workforce management and refers to the practice of planning and optimizing the use of a company’s employees to best meet business needs.
-In a contact center, WFM can include a number of activities such as call volume forecasting, staff shift planning, and analysis of employee performance data to identify areas for improvement.
-The goal of WFM is to ensure that the contact center has the right number of employees with the appropriate skills and knowledge to handle customer inquiries and resolve their issues effectively and efficiently.
+“WFM” stands for workforce management, referring to the practice of planning and optimizing the use of company employees to best meet business needs.
+In the contact center, WFM may include a range of activities such as forecasting the number of calls, scheduling staff shifts, and analyzing employee performance data to identify areas needing improvement.
+The goal of WFM is to ensure the contact center has the necessary number of employees with the right skills and knowledge to handle customer requests effectively and resolve their issues efficiently.

-There are several key requirements for WFM in a call center, including the ability to accurately predict the number of calls, the ability to efficiently schedule staff, and the ability to track and manage staff performance in real time.
-Other important requirements for WFM in a call center include the ability to track and manage attendance, adherence to relevant policies and standards, and integration of WFM with other key call center systems and processes.
+There are several key requirements for WFM in the call-center, including the ability to accurately forecast the number of calls, the ability to efficiently plan staff work, as well as the capability to track and manage employee performance in real-time.
+Other important requirements for WFM in the call-center include the ability to track and manage attendance, compliance with relevant rules and standards, and the integration of WFM with other key systems and processes in the call-center.

-Thanks to the KPI functionality, you can track violations of the work schedule.
+Thanks to KPI functionality, violations of the work schedule can be tracked.

-In real time, you can monitor the number of operators on the line, missed calls, KPI violations, etc.
+In real time, you can observe the number of Agents on the line, missed calls, KPI violations, etc.

-For the best work result, you can adjust the tasks and workload of call center operators.
+For the best work result, you can adjust the tasks and workload of call-center Agents.

-With the help of WFM, you can assess the need for operators, as well as notice their shortage throughout the day or during “peak hours”.
+With WFM, you can assess the need for Agents and notice their lack throughout the day or during “peak hours”.

-Overall, a successful contact center WFM system should help ensure that the right number of people with the right skills and knowledge are available to handle customer inquiries, improve customer satisfaction, and support the overall success of the contact center.
+Overall, a successful WFM system in the contact center should help ensure the availability of the necessary number of employees with the appropriate skills and knowledge to handle customer requests, increase customer satisfaction, and support the overall success of the contact center.

-Differences between WFM and WFO system for Contact Center
+Differences Between WFM and WFO Systems for Contact Center

-The main difference between WFM (Workforce Management) and WFO (Workforce Optimization) systems is that WFM focuses on scheduling work schedules and tasks for call center agents, while WFO includes additional features such as performance analysis and optimization of call agents. -center, service quality monitoring and data analysis.
-In general, WFO is a more complex and integrated system that includes WFM functions and additional features to optimize the work of the call center operator and improve the quality of service.
-WFO systems can help companies improve the efficiency and effectiveness of their contact centers by providing the tools and information to optimize productivity and deliver superior customer service.
+The main difference between WFM (Workforce Management) and WFO (Workforce Optimization) systems is that WFM focuses on planning work schedules and tasks for CC (contact center) Agents, while WFO includes additional features such as analyzing and optimizing the performance of contact center Agents, monitoring service quality, and analyzing data.
+Overall, WFO represents a more comprehensive and integrated system, including WFM functions and additional capabilities for optimizing the work of CC Agents and improving service quality.
+WFO systems can help companies increase the efficiency and effectiveness of their contact centers by providing tools and information for optimizing labor productivity and offering high-quality customer service.

-Benefits of WFM from Oki-Toki for the Contact Center
+Benefits of WFM from Oki-Toki for Contact Center

-Using WFM will help organize the working hours of call center employees so that the project is not slowed down by a lack of staff, but also that operators have enough workload.
+Using WFM helps organize the working hours of call center employees so the project doesn’t slow down due to a lack of personnel, but also ensures that agents have enough workload.

 - effectively plan working hours;

-- control the presence of employees in the field;
+- monitor the presence of employees at their locations;

-- track the failure of the sales plan;
+- track the non-fulfillment of the sales plan;

 - redistribute employees on projects during the day;